401(k) loans: What they are and how they work

-When you need to borrow money, a 401(k) loan is one of your options.
+When you need to borrow money, a 401(k) loan may be one of your options.
 A 401(k) loan allows you to borrow from the balance you’ve built up in your retirement account.
-There are some key advantages of 401(k) loans over other alternatives, but these loans may not be advisable unless you’ve exhausted your other options: They can be costly for your future and come with risks that are often overlooked.
+While 401(k) loans have some key advantages, these loans may not be advisable unless you’ve exhausted your other options.
+They can be costly for your future and come with risks that are often overlooked.

 What is a 401(k) loan?

 A 401(k) loan is a tool that allows you to borrow from the balance you’ve built up in your retirement account.
-Generally, if allowed by the plan, you may borrow up to 50% of your vested balance, for a maximum loan amount of $50,000.1 Empower research reveals that new loans amount to $10,778 on average, with more than half of outstanding loans (54%) held by Gen Xers.
+Generally, if allowed by the plan, you may borrow up to 50% of your vested balance, for a maximum loan amount of $50,000.1 (Loan caps are set by federal law; plans may impose stricter limits or disallow loans entirely.)

 Read more: What is a 401(k)?